khanlou/InstantCocoa/Documentation/core/router.md

 ### The Routes

 Route information is stored in objects of type `ICRoute`.
 Routes have a "matcher" and information about how to present view controllers.
-A typically route can is initialized like so:
+A typical route is initialized like so:

 	id<ICRouteMatcher> matcher = [[ICSimpleRouteMatcher alloc] initWithPath:@"users/{user_id}"];
 	ICRoute *route = [[ICRoute alloc] initWithMatcher:matcher];